 This means that you only need to keep one simple MSI up to date on your endpoints to be at the latest build.

-Remember that for PolicyPak On-Prem and MDM customers, the latest CSE isn’t magically "pushed" from us at PolicyPak down to your PCs.
+Remember that when you use PolicyPak with Active Directory (SCCM or GPO) or with your MDM service, the latest CSE isn’t magically "pushed" from us at PolicyPak down to your PCs.
 And for PolicyPak Cloud customers, the latest CSE isn’t dictated to your endpoints either.
 In ALL cases it’s an admin’s choice to opt-in to use the latest CSE and specify where exactly he or she wants to get started using it.

 In the follow sections, we’ll provide our recommendations for various PolicyPak products on how to implement a ring policy for PolicyPak CSE updates.